ohsemdomain/rustberry/general-command.md

 - The `--local` flag ensures these commands only affect your local D1 database
 - Remove `--local` to run commands against your remote D1 database (be careful!)
-- The database name `rustyberry` should match the name in your `wrangler.toml`
+- The database name `rustyberry-d1` should match the name in your `wrangler.toml`
 - Never commit plain text passwords to your repository